seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 The images will be pulled from DockerHub if your machine does not have them.

+Alternately, you can setup a bash alias, such as this:

+    echo 'alias container="make -C /<path>/<to>/seL4-CAmkES-L4v-dockerfiles user HOST_DIR=$(pwd)"' >> ~/.bashrc

+Where you replace the path to match where you cloned the git repo of the docker files.
+This then allows you to run:

+    container

+to start the container in the current directory you are in.

 ### Example of compiling seL4 test
 Start by creating a new workspace on your machine: